nick-cirillo/nick-cirillo/README.md

 Check out [my fun website](https://nick-cirillo.github.io)!

 I am:
-- a junior at the University of Pennsylvania studying computer science with a minor in design
+- a junior at the [University of Pennsylvania](https://www.upenn.edu/) studying Computer Science with a minor in Design
 - a Product Management Intern at [Ohai.ai](https://ohai.ai/)
 - a co-president of [Penn Spark](https://pennspark.org/) - I've also been on the development team, and directed our bootcamp as VP Blue